felicepantaleo/patatrack/042_ml_doublets_filter/README.md

 # Usage
 - data is stored in /eos/cms/store/cmst3/group/dehep/convPixels/
-- create the dataset with the command python make_dataset.py
+- create the dataset with the command `python make_dataset.py`
-- start the training with the command python doublet_model.py
+- start the training with the command `python doublet_model.py`
-- to perform a model selection it is possible to use either python hyperparam_search.py or python random_search.py
+- to perform a model selection it is possible to use either `python hyperparam_search.py` or `python random_search.py`

 The network hyperparameters can be passed via command line arguments.
-To see the list of arguments use the command python doublet_model.py --help.
+To see the list of arguments use the command `python doublet_model.py --help`.

-The parameter grid for random_search.py must be changed directly on the code modifying the dists parameter. dists is a dictionary wich contains doublet_model command-line arguments as keys and list of values to sample in the search as values for each key.
+The parameter grid for random_search.py must be changed directly on the code modifying the dists parameter. `dists` is a dictionary wich contains doublet_model command-line arguments as keys and list of values to sample in the search as values for each key.